LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

-Proof.
+*Proof*.
 Since $f$ is strongly measurable, we can apply the above lemma to obtain a sequence of simple functions $f\U n$ converging pointwise and monotonically to $f$.
 Furthermore we have that, by the monotone convergence theorem for integrals in $\mathbb{R}$,